ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/012-streaming.md

 #### Starting Early

-Once the countdown reaches 120 minutes, (or 15 minutes if a LinkedIn destination is included), the countdown button will turn blue, indicating that early start is available.
+Once the countdown reaches 120 minutes, (or 15 minutes if a LinkedIn destination is included), the countdown button will turn blue, indicating that an early start is available.
 Click the countdown to start the broadcast before the planned start time.

 ### During the Broadcast